ronimizy/RichEntity/README.md

 ```

 ## Composite key entities
-For entities with composite key, you can use an `IEntity` interface with `KeyProperty` attribute. \
+For entities with composite key, you can use `IEntity` interface with `KeyProperty` attribute. \
 It will generate a constructor, an `Equals` implemetation and a `GetHashCode` implementation for that property. \
-For properties of type `IEntity<TIdentifier>` the property of type `TIdentifier` will be generated as well
+For properties of type `IEntity<TIdentifier>`, the property of type `TIdentifier` will be generated as well
 (and it will be used in all implementations listed above).

 ```csharp